Enriching Exhibition Stories: Adding Voices to Quire

 Enriching Exhibition Stories: Adding Voices to Quire (project reference AH/Y006011/1) is a project funded by the UK Arts and Humanities Research Council (AHRC) and led by the University of Oxford, working in partnership with the University of Edinburgh, the Ashmolean Museum, and Yale University.

-Project News
+Project Outputs

 - Digital Humanities at Oxford Summer School.
-EES2 was pleased to hold a ‘train-the-trainer’ workshop at the Digital Humanities at Oxford Summer School, in which we introduced the project’s Linked Art extension to Quire.
+EES2 was pleased to hold a ‘train-the-trainer’ workshop at the Digital Humanities at Oxford Summer School, in which we introduced the project’s Linked Art extension for Quire.
 Read more...

 - Getty Quire Workshop.
 In June 2024, Enriching Exhibition Stories ran a Quire user workshop with our partners at Getty, followed by associated activities at the Getty Villa and IIIF conference.
 Read more…

 - MSc Practicum Reports.
-In Trinity Term 2024 the EES2 project was delighted to host two students reading for their MSc in Digital Scholarship.
+In Trinity Term 2024, the EES2 project was delighted to host two students reading for their MSc in Digital Scholarship.

 - How easily can Linked Art data be retrieved for inclusion in Quire?
 Sasha Tan considers modelling, versioning, and local practice, and how software tools can help.
 Read more…